vdjserver/vdjserver-web-api/README.md

 git clone git@bitbucket.org:taccaci/vdjserver-web.git
 cd vdjserver-web

-edit app/server/modules/agave-settings.js with username and password to Agave API
+edit app/server/modules/agave-settings.js with the following:
+* username and password to Agave API

+edit app/server/modules/app-settings.js with the following:
+* agaveCert
+* agaveKey

 npm install -d
-node app
+node app/app
 ```
 #### TODO:
 -get full Agave internal account working.
 I think we need to make it such that internal accounts are created with usernames that use the mongodb "_id" field from the vdjserver-accounts.accounts db.
 So for example: "_id" : ObjectId("51a677b58abdf2af0f000001") would yeild an account name like "vdj_51a677b58abdf2af0f000001".